liveaverage/docker-powerwall-dashboard/README.md

 - Pull the container image:

 ```
-podman pull liveaverage/powerwall-dashboard
+podman pull quay.io/liveaverage/powerwall-dashboard:latest
 ```

-- Start the container, replacing `POWERWALL_IP` with the assigned IP address of your Powerwall and `LOCAL_INFLUXDB_PATH` with an appropriate destination to store trend data:
+- Start the container, replacing `POWERWALL_IP` with the assigned IP address of your Powerwall, `POWERWALL_PASS` with your Powerwall password (required for Cookie-based auth as of **February 2021**), and `LOCAL_INFLUXDB_PATH` with an appropriate destination to store trend data:

+> The default Powerwall password may be the last 5 digits of your Backup Gateway.

 ```
 export POWERWALL_IP=192.168.1.92
-export POWERWALL_PASS=002C
+export POWERWALL_PASS=0R2D2
 export LOCAL_INFLUXDB_PATH=/tmp/influxdata
 export LOCAL_GRAFANA_PATH=/tmp/grafana
 export GRAFANA_WEATHER_LOCATION="lat=36.2452052&lon=-80.7292593"